2026 laser engraver Valentine's sale

 What It's Best For

-Makerspaces – Safe, enclosed design that works in shared environments.
+· Makerspaces – Safe, enclosed design for shared environments.

-Crafters & Etsy sellers – Great for keychains, coasters, jewelry, wallets, and small signage.
+· Crafters & Etsy Sellers – Ideal for small items like keychains, coasters, and custom jewelry.

-If you already own a larger laser cutter for production work, the Pixi can still be a handy secondary machine for quick jobs, testing designs, or engraving small gifts.
+If you already own a larger laser engraver for heavy-duty work, the Pixi serves as a fantastic secondary machine for testing designs, quick engravings, or engraving personalized gifts.

 Downsides & Limitations